Mamluk Sultanate: Reign of al-Ghuri

 Mamluk Sultan Qansuh al-Ghuri (r.
 1501–1516, here "Campson Gavro re d'Egitto", "Campson Gauro, king of Egypt") by Florentine painter Cristofano dell'Altissimo, Galleria degli Uffizi.

 Qaitbay's death on 8 August 1496 inaugurated several years of instability.
 Eventually, following several brief reigns by other candidates, Qansuh al-Ghuri (or al-Ghawri) was placed on the throne in 1501.
 Al-Ghuri secured his position over several months and appointed new figures to key posts.
 His nephew, Tuman Bay was appointed dawadar and his second in command.
 In Syria, al-Ghuri appointed Sibay, a former rival who opposed him in 1504–1505, as governor of Damascus in 1506.
 The latter remained a major figure during his reign but he acknowledged Cairo's suzerainty and helped to keep the peace.

 Al-Ghuri is often viewed negatively by historical commentators, particularly Ibn Iyas, for his draconic fiscal policies.
 He inherited a state beset by financial problems.
 In addition to the demographic and economic changes under his predecessors, changes in the organisation of the Mamluk military over time had also resulted in large numbers of soldiers feeling alienated and repeatedly threatening to revolt unless given extra payments, which drained the state's finances.
 To address the shortfalls, al-Ghuri resorted to heavy-handed and far-reaching taxation and extortion to refill the treasury, which elicited protests that were sometimes violent.
 He used the raised funds to repair fortresses throughout the region, to commission his own construction projects in Cairo, and to purchase a large number of new mamluks to fill his military ranks.

 Al-Ghuri also attempted reforms of the Mamluk military.
 He recognized the impact of gunpowder technology used by the Ottomans and Europeans, but which the Mamluks had eschewed.
 In 1507, he established a foundry to produce cannons and created a new regiment trained to use them, known as the 'Fifth Corps' (al-Ṭabaqa al-Khamisa).
-The latter's ranks were filled recruits from outside the traditional mamluk system, including Turkmens, Persians, awlad al-nas, and craftsmen.
+The latter's ranks were filled by recruits from outside the traditional mamluk system, including Turkmens, Persians, awlad al-nas, and craftsmen.
 The traditional mamluk army, however, regarded firearms with contempt and vigorously resisted their incorporation into Mamluk warfare, which prevented al-Ghuri from making effective use of them until the end of his reign.